DIDSR/AI_DEMO/README.md

 # AI DEMO (Data Exploration & Model Optimization)

-AI/ML DEMO is an interactive web tool that helps users to explore and gain hands-on-experience in essetntial concepts in machine learning.
-This web tool offers interactions with datasets in feature space as well as interactions with machine learning hyper-parameters.
-Users can explore various concepts in machine learning inlcuding training/test data distribution, under/over fitting, the bias/variance traid-off, neural networks, performance metrics, etc. By interactively engaging with these concepts, non-experts can deepen their understanding and gain practical insights into the world of machine learning.
+AI/ML DEMO is an interactive web tool that helps users to explore and gain hands-on-experience in essential concepts in machine learning.
+This web tool offers feature space and hyperparameter manipulation allowing users to explore various concepts in machine learning including training/test data distribution, under/over fitting, the bias/variance trade-off, neural networks, performance metrics, etc. By interactively engaging with these concepts, non-experts can deepen their understanding and gain practical insights into the world of machine learning.

 ![Overview](./Figues/Overview.png)